harveysanders/protohackers/10-voracious-code-storage/README.md

 #### `LIST`:

 `LIST` messages contain the method `LIST` followed by a directory.
 The server should respond with a `OK` line followed by an _int_ corresponding to the number of entries in the given directory.
 The next line(s) should list the entries, one entry per line.
 If the entry is a file, the listing contains the **file name** and the **latest revision number**.
 If the listing is a directory, the line contains the directory's name and the string `"DIR"`.
+The list should _alphabetically sorted_ by the entry's name.
 The list should be terminated by a `READY` line.

 Example:
 For a directory containing two files and one directory: